CompPhysDep/MD/README.md

 This is a simple molecular dynamics code, written on C#.
-For educational purposes.